Brennall/ACKS_SRD/Chapter02.md

-### Explorer
+## Explorer

 | Prime Requisite: | STR and DEX
 | :--------------- | :----------
 | Requirements:    | None
 | Hit Dice:        | 1d6
 | Maximum Level:   | 14
+| Age:             | 15 + 1d8

 Explorers are scouts and trackers, adept at both woodcraft and archery.
 Few adventuring parties would dare the wilderness without an experienced explorer to guide them.
-An explorer might be a long range scout, a barbarian hunter from the northern forests, or a settler pushing past the borders civilization.
+An explorer might be a long range scout, a hunter from the northern forests, or a settler pushing past the borders civilization.

 While they prefer to evade foes where possible, explorers are cunning warriors when they need to be.
 Like fighters, they advance in attack throws and saving throws by two points every three levels of experience.
 At first level, explorers hit an unarmored foe (AC 0) with an attack throw of 10+.
 In addition, they gain an accuracy bonus of +1 to all attack throws with missile weapons.
 Due to their careful aim, they increase their base damage roll from successful missile and melee attacks by +1 at 1st level, and by an additional +1 at 3rd, 6th, 9th, and 12th level.
 Explorers are trained to fight with any missile weapons and any one-handed melee weapons, and may wear chain mail or lighter armor.
 They may fight wielding a weapon and shield, wielding a weapon two-handed, and wielding a weapon in each hand.